Closing Date: 1 Apr 2025

 List key participants and their affiliations.
 Show their subject area if this is an interdisciplinary meeting.
 Indicate those who have provisionally accepted the invitation to attend.
 How will other participants be selected?

 The ICMS policy is to maximise the impact of its workshops in the UK and beyond by ensuring that younger researchers and those active in the UK are invited.
 ICMS also asks that Organisers take great care to include a suitable balance of men and women who are active in the area.
 It is ICMS policy to expect that the organisers of ICMS workshops will: invite both women and men as speakers, or explain why this is not appropriate or possible.
+We expect 30% participation by women in your event.
 Please identify your female participants clearly on your proposal by adding (F) after their name.
-Please note that ICMS is able to provide financial support to enable participation by people with care responsibilities for children or other family members.
+Please note that ICMS is able to provide financial support to enable participation by people with caring responsibilities for children or other family members.
 The London Mathematical Society has produced some excellent guidelines regarding diversity at workshops.

 Organisers are asked to plan for the dissemination of the results of a workshop.
 They will be required to prepare a short but comprehensive account of workshop activity for publication on the web, together with a final list of participants and schedule, shortly after a programme ends.
 If there are plans to publish proceedings, then that should be raised with ICMS at an early stage.